ScimonCFD/LaserbeamFoam/README.md

 ### 2D Circular Particles

-In this example, a series of circular metallic regions are seeded on top of a planar substrate.
+In this example, a series of circular metallic regions is seeded on top of a planar substrate.
 The laser heat source traverses the domain and melts these regions, and their topology evolves accordingly.